Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Proof Outline

 Hereby,

-\end{dfn} Both, the proof of weak uniqueness and existence in Theorem~\ref{th:uniqueness} are based on a duality approach. \\ We first outline this approach for a simplified setting and then step by step add additional modifications to cover more general drift terms.
+\end{dfn} The proofs of weak uniqueness and of particular cases of weak existence in Theorem~\ref{th:uniqueness} are based on a duality approach. \\ We first outline this approach for a simplified setting and then step by step add additional modifications to cover more general drift terms.
 Let us first consider the case where

 which means that

 If we apply It\^o's formula to $\exp(-\langle \phi, X_t \rangle)$, for $\phi \in \mathcal{C}^2(\R)$ with $\phi \geq 0$.
 We obtain that

 is an $\F_t^X$-martingale.
 Suppose we can show the existence of a measure-valued process $Y$ such that